By Lila Bromberg and Naomi Grant

 DeLeonardis, a University of Maryland sophomore and member of the Sigma Nu fraternity, died on Nov.
 26. He was 19.

 University Police spokeswoman Sgt.
 Rosanne Hoaas said the department is not conducting a death investigation, as DeLeonardis did not die on or near the campus.
-Baltimore County Police did not respond to a request for comment, and the Sigma Nu fraternity declined to comment.
+Baltimore County Police did not respond to a request for comment.

 He is survived by mother Diane Broadwater, father David DeLeonardis, sister Danielle DeLeonardis, stepmother Christy DeLeonardis and stepfather David Broadwater, as well as five stepsiblings and several extended family members.
 The fraternity held a vigil for DeLeonardis on Wednesday, and his funeral service was held on Saturday.